 In 1960 the Royal Lifesaving Society is the first to teach mouth-to-mouth, direct contact resuscitation instead of methods which use back pressure or arm lifts.
 A Norwegian toymaker produces the first manikin for teaching mouth-to-mouth resuscitation.

-July 23, 1960 the song Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini is released
+July 23, 1960 the song Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini is released and goes to the top of the charts.
+It is credited with helping make the bikini acceptable in mainstream society.

 read more at: